-But starting in AutoCAD 2008, tables work differently.
+AutoCAD 2008 represents a change in the way tables work in AutoCAD.
 Significant enhancements include:

 - Table data can be linked to data in Microsoft Excel and can include links to entire spreadsheets, single cells, or ranges of cells. - Data links can be updated in both directions.
 If changes are made to the spreadsheet, those changes can quickly be applied to the table.
 If you make changes to the table, those changes can be applied to the spreadsheet. - The tools for creating and managing table styles have been significantly changed and enhanced. - New tools enable you to automatically fill data in the cells of a table. - Tables can be broken into multiple fragments and the title and header can be repeated for each fragment. - New number and currency formatting within rows, columns, and individual cells is available. - You can extract property data from objects in drawings (including blocks and attributes) as well as basic drawing information.
 The extracted data can be linked to information in an Excel spreadsheet and output to a table or an external file. - Information from an Excel spreadsheet can be added as columns with the data that has been extracted from a drawing.